 The written examinations take place on one occasion each year, normally commencing in May.
-These are held at established centres worldwide.
+All examinations take place on the same dates and at specific times in line with the published timetables.

 Full details of the dates of all examinations are available on the website.